Child Protection Policy

 • all suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately

-• all staff (paid/unpaid) working in sport have a responsibility to report concerns to the appropriate officer.
-This will normally be either the Jo-Sifus of the Academy or the Welfare officer at the school the child ordinarily attends.
+• all staff (paid/unpaid) working in sport have a responsibility to report concerns to the appropriate person.
+This will normally be either the chief instructors of the Academy or the Welfare officer at the school the child ordinarily attends.

 Staff/volunteers are not trained to deal with situations of abuse or to decide if abuse has occurred.